Procedure in Civil Cases

 f) Swearing of Jurors: The rule states: “No one (emphasis added) shall be sworn as a juror until the jury has been accepted by the parties or until all challenges have been exhausted.”
 An issue frequently arises during jury selection as to whether the main panel can be sworn before the alternate jurors are selected.
 It would seem that inasmuch as alternate jurors will ultimately be sworn as potential jurors in the case, it would be a violation of this section of the rule to swear anyone until ALL challenges have been exhausted or until the parties accept all the jurors.
 There is no Florida case directly on point on this issue.
 The procedure was declined by the trial court in Lottimer v.
 NBHD, 889 So.
 2d 165 (Fla 4th DCA 2004), but the appellate court did not directly address the issue of swearing the main panel before starting the selection of alternates.
 This procedure would, however, seem inadvisable (unless stipulated to by all parties) given the clear language of this section of the rule, and the following statement from the Supreme Court of Florida: “The court should postpone the swearing in chief of the jurors until the full panel is obtained, so as to allow the longest possible time for peremptory challenges.”
 Tedder v.
 Video Electronics, Inc., 491 So.
 2d 533 (Fla.
 1986)

-g) Alternate Jurors: The rule provides for up to 2 alternate jurors.
+g) Alternate Jurors: The rule provides for up one or more alternate jurors.
 Both sides get the same number of peremptory challenges to use in the selection of alternate jurors.
 Each side is entitled to one peremptory challenge in the selection of the alternate jurors, with both sides again getting the same aggregate number of challenges depending on the number of parties in the case.
 The rule provides “The additional peremptory challenges allowed pursuant to this subdivision may be used only against the alternate jurors.
 The peremptory challenges allowed pursuant to subdivision (d) of this rule shall NOT be used against the alternate jurors.”

 h) Post-Verdict Interviews of Jurors: This final subdivision of the rule provides the procedure for challenging a jury’s verdict and interviewing jurors based on juror concealment or misconduct.
 This subdivision deals with post-verdict challenges to jurors.
 Florida case law indicates that if the court becomes aware of juror misconduct or concealment during a trial, the proper procedure is to replace the juror with an alternate juror, or alternatively declare a mistrial if no alternate juror is available.
 Wilson v.
 State, 608 So.
 2d 842 (Fla 3d DCA 1992).